-In 2015, the Pope John Paul II Youth Pastoral Center was first established in Sarajevo, the capital of the state of Bosnia-Herzegovina.
-It is open to all young people, without distinction as to faith or ethnic origin.
-It was formally blessed by Pope Saint John Paul II, for whom young people were especially important and who introduced many lasting initiatives for the young, most notably the World Youth Days.
+In 2015, the St. John Paul II Youth Pastoral Center was established in Sarajevo, the capital of Bosnia-Herzegovina.
+It is open to all young people, regardless of their faith or ethnic origin.
+Young people were especially important to St. John Paul II, who introduced many lasting initiatives on their behalf, most notably World Youth Day.

-The center is already up and running, but there are still a number of finishing touches remaining to be done, especially in the bathrooms and toilet blocks.
-Additionally, there is a plan to set up an outdoor stage, with seating for open-air performances and other events.
+The Bosnian branch is up and running, but there are still improvements to be made, especially in the bathrooms and toilet blocks.
+There is also a plan to build an outdoor stage, complete with seating for open-air performances and other events.

 Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church that we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.